Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: BNN Layers Analysis

-Overall, \textit{pool5} is the layer that guarantees the highest average performance across the five datasets.
-The average $S_{P100}$ is $62\%$ for Baseline and $56.4\%$ for its binary counterpart.
-The gap is moderate ($5.6\%$), especially considering that BinaryNet at \textit{pool5} requires only $3.18\%$ of memory used by the baseline (Table \ref{tab:memory}).
-The average $S_{P100}$ is computed across all the datasets as they formed a single environment including five with 200 query images each.
-For a robot navigating such a working space, $pool5$ features guarantee the most reliable and consistent VPR performance.
+Overall, \textit{pool5} is the layer that guarantees the highest average performance across the four datasets.
+The average $S_{P100}$ is $73.8\%$ for Baseline and $64.3\%$ for its binary counterpart.
+The gap is moderate ($9.5\%$), especially considering that BinaryNet at \textit{pool5} requires only $3.18\%$ of memory used by the baseline (Table \ref{tab:memory}).
+The average $S_{P100}$ is computed across all the datasets as they formed a single environment to simulate a workspace including a wide variety of viewpoint and appearance changes.
+For a robot navigating such a workspace, $pool5$ features guarantee the most reliable and consistent VPR performance.
 Accordingly, we designed FloppyNet with the same shape progression of the features maps as in BinaryNet to have the output layer with similar characteristics as \textit{pool5}.
-As detailed in Section \ref{ssec:floppynet}, this is obtained by removing two inner convolution blocks: \textit{conv3} and \textit{conv4}.
+As detailed in Section \ref{ssec:floppynet}, this is obtained by removing two inner convolutional blocks: \textit{conv3} and \textit{conv4}.